Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise with three sentences, front-loaded with the core action, and each sentence adds essential detail without redundancy.
+The description is concise (three sentences), front-loaded with the main purpose, and each sentence adds necessary detail.
+No fluff or repetition.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.